frederic-perez/AmE-dictionary/data/dictionary.md

 __tryst__
 __tsuifuku__
 __tub__ _n_ :five: __1__ A low wide open container, typically round, originally one made of wood and used _esp_ for washing: now made of wood, plastic, metal, etc, and used in a variety of domestic and industrial situations. _Family tub corn._ _Bring a tub of wet wipes._ :camera: __2__ A small plastic or cardboard container of similar shape for ice cream, margarine, etc. __3__ Also called: bathtub another word (_esp_ US and Canadian) for bath.
-__tubbing up__ _I keep tubbing up._
-__tube > shoulder tube__ _He walks around in the clubhouse carrying a long shoulder tube for arm exercises._
-__tube socks__ :camera:hammer: A type of knee-high sports sock; usually white with two stripes at the top, which can be in one of various different colours.
+__tube sock__ _n_ :camera:hammer: (tube socks) A long sock that is shaped like a tube without a specific place for the heel and that is often worn while playing sports.
+A type of knee-high sports sock; usually white with two stripes at the top, which can be in one of various different colours.
 Generally worn by both guys and girls.
 Gives off a very retro ’70s-’80s look. _Nothing brings out a good pair of legs like a pair of tube socks._
 __tubthumping__
 __tuck away__
-__tuck tail__ _You just don’t tuck tail and go someplace else._
 __tuck<sup>1</sup>__ _v_ :five: (tucks, tucked) To put something in a particular place, especially in order to keep it safe or hidden. _The money was neatly tucked in his wallet._ _The violin was tucked under his arm._ _The quarterback tucks the ball._
 __tuck<sup>2</sup>__ _n_
 __Tudor__
-__Tuesday__ :mega: /’tuzdi, -deI/
+__Tuesday__ _n_ :mega: /’tuzdi, -deI/
 __tufted__
 __tug of war__ _n_ :four::hammer:
 __tuition__ _n_ :two::hammer: _The tuition for the workshops is on a sliding scale._